 “We frequented Tasaka while living on Maui for a few years and every time we got some, it always made my day,” Asato says.
 “We used to make ice cakes at home with our mom and we put condensed milk to try and get that special guri-guri flavor. … I think that food, and especially sweets, can make life a little better.”

 Since then, Asato has worked in various kitchens in Honolulu, including Vintage Cave and Livestock Tavern, launched a food truck concept called BLK/BOX and ran the cafeteria at the John A. Burns School of Medicine.
 But he never stopped working on his sherbet.

 Last year, he decided to launch a line of frozen treats, which at the time included ice cream and sorbet.
 (He’s only focusing on sherbet now.)
 He gets his inspiration for flavors from childhood memories of going to his auntie’s Kaohu Store on Maui and loading up on candy, hot dogs and Icees.

 “That had a lasting impression on my childhood,” Asato says.
 “Creating those happy small-kid memories for the next generation is our goal.”

 He puts in 50 hours a week just to produce enough pints of sherbet for subscription customers and those who come out on Saturday to buy directly from him.
 He started with just seven monthly subscribers—all family and friends.
 Now he’s got about 300 subscribers, each paying $36 for six pints of sherbet, the flavors of which change regularly.
-And it’s not uncommon to see lines of between 75 and 100 people waiting to buy his sherbet on Saturday at the Hālawa kitchen.
+And it was not uncommon to see lines of between 75 and 100 people waiting to buy his sherbet on Saturday at the Hālawa kitchen.